Top Rated California Workers' Compensation attorneys in just one call

 Timelines and Documentation:

-They may request a detailed timeline of events, documents related to the injury or treatment (such as medical records, bills, or correspondence with insurance companies), and any other evidence or documentation that supports their claim.
+A detailed timeline of events may be required.
+Having documents related to the injury or treatment (such as medical records, bills, or correspondence with insurance companies), and any other evidence that supports the claim, should be provided.

 Witness Testimony: